-The 2017 California wildfire season is the deadliest, most destructive in state history.
-The extreme fire conditions plaguing California this fall are the result of a 'perfect storm' of factors.
+The 2017 California wildfire season was the deadliest, most destructive in state history.

 Record rainfall during the preceding winter spurred abundant vegetation growth across the state, which quickly dried out during the hottest summer in 122 years of state history.
 Heading into the fall season, a lack of early season rain in what was the second driest start to winter (Oct.
 1st to Dec.
 15th) for the San Diego region since record-keeping began in the 1850s, followed by several episodes of severe winds and extreme fire danger, set the stage for a catastrophic wildfire season.